Working with Scrive/E-signing

-You can create additional fields in Quinyx in Classic.
-Navigate to Settings > Tables > Additional employee fields:
+You can create additional fields in Quinyx.
+Navigate to Account settings > People> Additional fields:

-The extra fields in Quinyx Classic will end up in an alphanumeric order, and the extra fields in Quinyx end up in the order in which they were created.
+By default, the created additional fields in Quinyx will end up in alphanumeric order, and the extra fields in Quinyx end up in the order in which they were created.

 Shortcut: Using existing fields for a new document

-Select all pages or a specific one if only one should be replaced and the other remain the same:
+Select all pages or a specific one if only one should be replaced and the other remains the same.

-When you've created and mapped all fields save the document.
-Upload the document in Quinyx under Settings > Forms > Add new:
+When you've created and mapped all fields, save the document.
+Upload the document in Quinyx under Account settings > Forms > PDF Forms.

 Frequently Asked Questions